SeaGL/organization/meetings/2025/20251117and24-retrospective.md

 #### Policy & Protocol

+##### Feedback

+##### Discussion
+- some feedback about masks: there should be big instruction sheet/diagram about putting on mask
+- during cfp or before (8/5), someone was comparing mask policies with northbay python, was positive about having actually stated policy
+  - on 8/6 someone (different person) mentioned that seagl had weakened mask policy to point of uselessness
+  - this feedback was expected
+  - we don't mention anywhere airfilters in each room
+    - but can we since they are university provided?
+- this year worked better, having masks at the door was helpful
+- we didn't do a good job of tracking aqi numbers per talk, per room

 ##### Outstanding 2025 TODOs

 ##### TODOs for 2026
 - [ ] make it explicit if speaker requested no recording, attendees are expected not to record either
+- [ ] track aqi numbers per talk, per room
+- [ ] consider adding photography policy, especially if we create a volunteer role for this
+  - need an indicator of not wanting to be in photos

 ##### Important Links